stevenkword/WP-Present/README.md

 ## Description ##

-Create beautiful slide presentations with the the power of WordPress and the elegance of reveal.js
+Create interactive slide presentations, the WordPress way.
+Combine the the power of WordPress with the elegance of reveal.js.

+Presentation layer powered reveal.js by Hakim El Hattab (http://hakim.se).

 Demo coming soon to http://wppresent.org.
 Currently works best with Chrome & Safari

-This plugin is partly based upon the reveal.js by Hakim El Hattab (http://hakim.se).

 If you'd like to contribute to the plugin you can find it on GitHub: https://github.com/stevenkword/WP-Present